RoadieHQ/marketing-site/content/docs/getting-started/technical-documentation/index.md

 ## Troubleshooting

-Backstage is using [MkDocs](https://www.mkdocs.org/user-guide/) and [python-markdown](https://python-markdown.github.io/) to render the markdown files for techdocs.
-Each markdown implementation renders html differently. e.g. markdown files as displayed in GitHub can often look different within Backstage techdocs.
+Backstage is using [MkDocs](https://www.mkdocs.org/user-guide/) and [python-markdown](https://python-markdown.github.io/) to render the markdown files for TechDocs.
+Each markdown implementation renders HTML differently. e.g. markdown files as displayed in GitHub can often look different within Backstage TechDocs.

 ### Nest Markdown in a collapsable section